NeuroTech-Leuven/TheMindWitcher/README.md

 - Lars Van Noten
 - Anke Verhaege

+## Acknowledgements
+We would like to thank our sponsors, Ant-Neuro and Medtronic, for their generous support and believe in  our project.
+Furthermore, we extend our gratitude to our supervisors; thank you for sharing your knowledge and positive vibes throughout the year!

 ## Contact
 For any inquiries or feedback regarding the Mindwitcher project, please contact hq@ntxl.org.